-Before the $50 billion bailout airlines negotiated a secret six-month deal to protect the status quo regulations for airport slots.
+Before the $50+ billion bailout airlines negotiated a secret deal to protect the status quo regulations for airport slots.
 Consumers want slots to return to the free market

-Travelers United was astounded when it learned after the passage of the CARES Act, that full IATA 2020 Summer Season airport slots waivers were already granted through October 24, 2020.
-The secret negotiations between FAA, A4A, and IATA were not open to the public.
-These waivers should not be granted again.
+Travelers United was astounded when it learned after the passage of the CARES Act slot controls continue unchanged.
+Secret negotiations between FAA, A4A, and IATA froze current slot rules.
+Today, the former slot controls are still in operation.
+These slot control waivers should not be granted again.

-Originally, the waivers were justified as short-term help to airlines that faced massive flight cancellations.
-After six months, it is clear that the pandemic will not be over within another six months.
+Originally, the waivers were justified as a short-term help to airlines that faced massive flight cancellations.
+After 18 months, it is clear that the pandemic will not be over within another six months.

 This article is taken from a portion of a letter sent to the Department of Transportation (DOT) and the Department of Justice (DOJ) on August 21.
 2020.
 It outlines Travelers United’s desire to see that during the pandemic take-off and landing slots are renewed to benefit the public.
 In this battle, the large network carriers want to hang onto valuable slots at New York and DC airports and low-cost airlines (LCC) want the free market to reign.
 European LCCs are demanding similar changes in their markets.

-Today, some airlines want the free market to prevail, while others want new government regulation
+Today, some airlines want the free market to prevail; others want government regulation

 It is a strange confrontation between consumers and LCCs on one side and network carriers on the other.
 Prior to the pandemic, all airlines were saying that the free markets should rule for all decisions regarding the aviation economy.
-But, now that the biggest airlines without the financing to maintain their control of the NYC and DC airports want government waivers.
+But, now that the biggest airlines without the financing, planes, pilots, and crews to maintain their control of the NYC and DC airports want government waivers.
 Consumers, naturally, want the free market to operate and provide more competition.

 The FAA and DOT have never had such an opportunity to reform slot-controlled airports.